-Principals* and other school leaders, for example, vice-principals, prefects of studies and co-ordinators of values education and STEM education from government, aided (including special schools), Direct Subsidy Scheme (DSS) secondary schools and caput schools
+Principals* and other school leaders, for example, vice-principals, prefects of studies and co-ordinators of values education from government, aided (including special schools), Direct Subsidy Scheme (DSS) secondary schools and caput schools

 *Principals’ attendance is required.